cosmiinn75/fitness-tracker-api/README.md

 - Add a set to an exercise
 - Partially update a set
 - Delete a set
-- Preserve ordering with `exerciseNumber` and `setNumber`
+- Preserve ordering through `exerciseNumber` and `setNumber`
 - Automatically renumber exercises and sets after deletion
+- Maintain both sides of bidirectional JPA relationships
+- Return ordered nested response DTOs through the workout mapper

 ### Progress Analytics

-- Calculate the volume of a workout
+- Calculate the total volume of one workout
 - Calculate volume for the last seven days
 - Calculate volume from the beginning of the current month
 - Retrieve the personal record for one exercise
 - Retrieve all personal records with database-level pagination
-- Select one best set per exercise with a native MySQL window-function query
+- Select one best set per exercise through a native MySQL window-function query
 - Retrieve paginated exercise history with optional date filters
 - Calculate an estimated one-repetition maximum for each history entry
 - Retrieve an activity summary for the authenticated user
+- Separate calculations and business rules from DTO mapping
+- Map progress results through a dedicated `ProgressMapper`

 ### Training Goals

-- Create a goal for a specific exercise, target weight, repetition count, and target date
+- Create a goal for a specific exercise
+- Store target weight, repetitions, and target date
 - Allow only one `ACTIVE` goal per user and exercise
-- Retrieve the authenticated user's goals with pagination and deterministic ordering
+- Retrieve the authenticated user's goals with pagination
+- Use deterministic result ordering
 - Cancel an active goal manually
-- Complete goals automatically when one workout set reaches both the target weight and target repetitions
+- Complete goals automatically when one workout set reaches both target values
-- Prevent a set that reaches only one target from completing the goal
+- Prevent different sets from combining their values to complete one goal
-- Ignore workouts belonging to other users and workouts recorded before the goal was created
+- Ignore workouts belonging to other users
+- Ignore workouts recorded before the goal was created
 - Complete multiple goals for different exercises through the same workout
 - Return the number of goals completed by a newly created workout
-- Expire overdue active goals automatically through a scheduled database update
+- Expire overdue active goals through a scheduled database update
 - Keep `GET` requests read-only
+- Map training-goal responses through a dedicated mapper
-- Support the lifecycle statuses `ACTIVE`, `COMPLETED`, `CANCELLED`, and `EXPIRED`
+- Support the following lifecycle statuses:
+  - `ACTIVE`
+  - `COMPLETED`
+  - `CANCELLED`
+  - `EXPIRED`

 ### Workout Templates

 - Create reusable workout templates containing ordered exercises and target sets
-- Store target weight, repetitions, and optional RIR for every template set
+- Store target weight, repetitions, and optional RIR
-- Generate `exerciseNumber` and `setNumber` values from request order
+- Generate `exerciseNumber` and `setNumber` from request order
-- Prevent the same exercise definition from appearing more than once in one template
+- Prevent the same exercise from appearing more than once in one template
 - Prevent duplicate template names for the same user through normalized-name checks
-- Allow templates to reference global system exercises and custom exercises owned by the authenticated user
+- Reference global system exercises
+- Reference custom exercises owned by the authenticated user
-- Retrieve one owned template with its exercises and sets in deterministic order
+- Retrieve one owned template with exercises and sets in deterministic order
 - Retrieve the authenticated user's templates with pagination
-- Delete an owned template together with its nested exercises and sets without deleting referenced exercise definitions
+- Delete an owned template together with its nested data
+- Preserve referenced exercise definitions when a template is deleted
-- Convert a template into a pre-filled `WorkoutRequest` using the current date
+- Convert a template into a pre-filled `WorkoutRequest`
+- Use the current date for generated workout drafts
-- Return the generated workout as an editable draft without saving a workout to the database
+- Return the generated workout as an editable draft
+- Avoid persisting a workout while generating a draft
-- Protect every template operation with authenticated-user ownership checks
+- Protect every operation with authenticated-user ownership checks
+- Map template aggregates through a dedicated `WorkoutTemplateMapper`

+### Validation and Error Handling

+- Validate request bodies with Jakarta Bean Validation
+- Validate positive IDs and pagination values
+- Validate date ranges
+- Validate nested workout and template structures
+- Reject empty exercise and set collections
+- Require at least one field in partial-update requests
+- Translate validation errors into field-level problem details
+- Translate domain exceptions into stable error codes
+- Return consistent response bodies across controllers
+- Keep exception-to-HTTP-status translation in one global handler

 ### Database and Operations